bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ### Identifier retrieval over Bluetooth LE
-For privacy reasons, accessories that support identifier retrieval over Bluetooth LE MUST have a physical mechanism, for example, a button, that SHALL be required to enable the Get_Serial_Number opcode, as discussed in [Identifier Payload](#serial-number-payload).
+For privacy reasons, accessories that support identifier retrieval for identifiers not included in the advertising packet over Bluetooth LE MUST have a physical mechanism, for example, a button, that SHALL be required to enable the Get_Serial_Number opcode, as discussed in [Identifier Payload](#serial-number-payload).

 The accessory manufacturer SHALL provide both a text description of how to enable identifier retrieval over Bluetooth LE, as well as a visual depiction (e.g. image, diagram, animation, etc.) that MUST be available when the platform is online and OPTIONALLY when offline.
 The description and visual depiction CAN change with accessory firmware updates.